nedamhs/density-sensitivity-classification/README.md

 The pipeline integrates physics-based molecular encoding with modern ML techniques:

-- **Molecular Parsing** – Reads and parses molecular geometries from `.xyz` files.
+-  **Molecular Parsing** – Uses the *Atomic Simulation Environment (ASE)* to read `.xyz` files and construct `Atoms` objects containing atomic numbers and 3D coordinates.
+These standardized structures serve as inputs for Molecular descriptor generation.
-- **Coulomb Matrix Descriptors** – Represents each molecule as a rotation- and permutation-invariant matrix capturing interatomic electrostatic interactions.
+- **Coulomb Matrix Molecular Descriptor** – Converts each ASE `Atoms` object into a rotation- and permutation-invariant Coulomb matrix molecular descriptor using the `dscribe` implementation.
+This descriptor captures interatomic electrostatic interactions in a fixed numerical representation.
 - **Reaction Matrices** – Constructs block-diagonal reaction matrices that account for stoichiometric coefficients of reactants and products.
 - **Spectral Feature Extraction** – Computes and sorts eigenvalues of each reaction matrix to obtain fixed-length, invariant feature vectors.
 - **Learning and Prediction** – Trains **Decision Tree**, **Random Forest** and **XGBoost** models for **binary classification** (density sensitive vs. insensitive).